County Commission opposes City of Dunwoody

 From the story:

 Dunwoody residents alone should not get to decide how many police officers patrol their streets or how properties in the community get developed.
-In fact, no local community in DeKalb should be able to break away from County Commission control and make such decisions.
+In fact, no local community in DeKalb should be able to break away from County Commission control and make such decisions.and

 That's the official position adopted by the Board of Commissioners Tuesday.
 In a 5-1 vote, the board said it would oppose Dunwoody or any other community in DeKalb creating a new city.